-It is not clear how the Prevention arm changes, but our doctor currently recommends her patients take ivermectin 1-2 times per week and ensure it is taken with 30 gram fatty food.
+It is not clear how the Prevention arm changes with time, but the. current Protocol and our doctor currently recommends her patients take ivermectin 2 times per week and ensure it is taken with 30 gram fatty food.

 SYMPTOMS OF LONG HAUL SYNDROME: After COVID, some experience prolonged complaints that need quick treatment:

 * Uneasiness whose exact cause is difficult to identify

 * Something is just not right about you

 * Sleep difficulties

 * Loss of taste or a decreased appetite

 * Dyspnea or shortness of breath at rest or with exercise